The following is from an article titled “Coding is the new alphabet … but are your kids prepared?” published in the Herald Scotland by Karin Goodwin.

 THE PRE-TEEN SCOTS CODERS PROGRAMMING THE SPACE STATION

 When Robert Fraser set up volunteer-run afterschool club Code Inverness in his home town after discovering there was nothing suitable for his programming-mad son Wojciech, now 11, he didn’t expect any of the kids in his care to end up creating programmes for the International Space Station.
 But three years after setting up, that’s exactly what this talented bunch of 10-13 year-olds are doing.
 The club’s “break-away” group, Rasberry Jam, had already taken on advanced challenges such as programming robots.
-But even some of them were taken aback by Fraser’s suggestion that they write a programme to enter into the Europe-wide Astro Pi, an annual science and coding competition for school pupils to create code for the International Space Station.
+But even some of them were taken aback by Fraser’s suggestion that they write a programme to enter into the Europe-wide Astro Pi, an annual science and coding program kids competition for school pupils to create code for the International Space Station.

 On Tuesday they will find out if their code will be one of those taken forward to run on the Nasa space research lab.
 Fraser said: “We were short of time so we broke our programme into challenges to write 8-10 lines of code for basic functions.”
 After six hours, with all the parts complete, Fraser was able to put the pieces together to create a programme that will take high definition images and record sensor data such as humidity, pressure, and speed.
 Space station co-ordinates can be calculated while a basic algorithm works out whether it is over land or sea, based in the proportion of green or blue from the image.